pirocorp/IT-Business-Analysis/02. Software Development Lifecycle/README.md

 | Gets workable product in-front of the business stakeholders quicker              | Relies on commitment of all team members                                |
 | Promotes collaboration between business and development teams                    | Challenging to initially adopt and train in an organization             |
 | Daily feedback on progress and roadblocks which prevent from completion of tasks | Changing or leaving team members can have a drastically negative effect |

+### When to Use Agile Scrum?

+- The project is unpredictable and will have changing requirements
+- Using or creating leading edge technology
+- Organization as an experienced Scrum Master
+- Business has experienced resource that can dedicate time to the project
+- Pressure to produce a tangible product quickly
+- Little to no concerns on length of project or budget
+- Development team doesn’t have resource constraints